 It's a little too different for it's own good.
 Excellent production and composition are overshadowed by the intense anger that seems a bit much at times.

 Pink Floyd's 1967 debut album, The Piper At The Gates Of Dawn is a force to be reckoned with.

 Nightmarish and simultaneously charming, Piper is a psychedelic classic filled with lyrical allusions to Lewis Carrol and teetering on the brink of madness.
 Showcasing the undeniable genius of troubled frontman Syd Barrett, this album is a rarity in the psychedelic genre.
 Instead of the usual positively uplifting lyrics & sound of the psychedelic age, Barrett & the Floyd took a more frightening route and rattled the brain with horrifyingly dizzying sound effects and lonely lyrics about isolation and outcast misfit characters.

 Perhaps one of the best debut albums of all time, Piper is an experience that will remain with me and many others for the rest of time.

-A sequel that’s better than the original. :shockface: The same speedy rhythms, dramatic vocals and extravagant guitar solos that made the first part so good are again in place here.
-There is some wonderfully enthusiastic drumming beneath the furore if you care to listen.
-Though it may be too long for some people, for me the 13 minute titular track is a master class in lengthy orchestration that I never tire of.
-Helloween never topped this album.
-Keeper Of The Seven Keys part I and II are the only power metal albums I would call essential.
+A sequel that's better than the original.
+0_0 The same speedy rhythms, dramatic vocals and extravagant guitar solos that made the first part so good are once again firmly placed herein, and there's some wonderfully enthusiastic drumming beneath the furore, if you care to listen.
+Though it may be too long for some people, for me the thirteen minute titular track is a masterclass in lengthy orchestration that I never tire of.
+It's Helloween's best work.
+The two parts of Keeper of the Seven Keys are the only power metal albums I class as essential.

 Released in 1990, 1,039/Smoothed Out Slappy Hours is widely considered to be pop-punkers Green Day's first studio album when in fact it's a collection of previously released E.P.s on the recently defunct record label Lookout!
 Records.